leehoy/Seminar/README.md

   - Radiation physics

 #
-- If you have any questions about any of the research in this repository, please contact me
+- If you have any questions about any of the research in this repository, please contact me through leehoy12345@gmail.com